timholy/Revise.jl/README.md

 To accomplish this, Revise uses the following overall strategy:

-- add a callback to Base so that Revise gets notified when new packages are loaded or new files `include`d
+- add callbacks to Base so that Revise gets notified when new packages are loaded or new files `include`d
 - prepare source-code caches for every new file.
 These caches will allow Revise to detect changes when files are updated.
 For precompiled packages this happens on an as-needed basis, using the cached source in the `*.ji` file.
-For non-precompiled packages, Revise parses the source for each `include`d file immediately so that the "starting point" is known before you start saving changes.
+For non-precompiled packages, Revise parses the source for each `include`d file immediately so that the initial state is known and changes can be detected.
 - monitor the file system for changes to any of the dependent files;
   it immediately appends any updates to a list of file names that need future processing